 Where the design community meets.

-Front-end Developer at Chalk Joined about 8 years ago via an invitation from Sam S.
+Front-end Developer at Chalk Joined over 8 years ago via an invitation from Sam S.

 This was an odd post to see.
 Saw Eastlink, then the Chickenburger article, then looked at the Revolve domain.
 I work on the floor above your office.